crate/cratedb-guide/docs/install/cloud/aws/s3-setup.md

 ### Authentication

-It is recommended to restrict the permissions of CrateDB on the S3 to only the required extend.
+It is recommended to restrict the permissions of CrateDB on S3 to only the required extent.
 First, an IAM role is required.
-This [AWS guide] gives a short description of how to create a policy offer using the CLI or the AWS management console.
+This [AWS IAM policy guide] explains how to create a policy by using the CLI or the AWS Management Console.
 Further, access of the snapshot to the S3 bucket needs to be restricted.
 An example policy file granting anybody access to a bucket called `snaps.example.com` is attached below: